Susie is a physiotherapist keen to facilitate patients in returning to function, whether it be day-to-day tasks or sporting participation.

 She currently also works with Rosslyn Park Men’s Rugby team and in 2019 went with the British Basketball U16 women’s team to the European Championships.
 She has treated a variety of patients throughout her career and enjoys treating all ages and encouraging people to get fitter and stronger to help them manage all they need to in life.

-She has a passion for effective high-level rehabilitation and is currently undertaking an MSc in Strength & Conditioning.
-As part of her MSc, Susie is conducting a research study looking into the impact of utilising Blood-Flow Restriction (BFR) training post achilles rupture to see if it can reduce muscle atrophy in the early stages of rehabilitation.
+She has a passion for effective high-level rehabilitation and has just completed a Master’s in Strength & Conditioning.
+As part of her MSc, she conducted a research study looking at the impact of using Blood-Flow Restriction (BFR) training following Achilles rupture to see if it could reduce muscle atrophy in the early stages of rehabilitation.
+She uses BFR as part of her tool box, when beneficial in patient rehabilitation.

 Running Injuries, Shoulder, Sports Injuries, Lower Limb and Spine